How we do business

 2.1 The BBC’s audience promise

-In delivering to its audiences content which has been funded in whole or in part by the licence fee, the BBC will deliver the public purposes as set out in its Charter and Agreement; in the relevant service licences as approved by the BBC Trust; and in its published strategies.
+In delivering to its audiences content which has been funded in whole or in part by the licence fee, the BBC will deliver the public purposes as set out in its Charter and Agreement; in the relevant service licences as approved by Ofcom; and in its published strategies.

-2. Catch up on BBC programmes for a reasonable period for free after transmission, at home and on the move;
+- Watch BBC programmes on demand for a reasonable period for free, at home and on the move;

-3. Get hold of all recent BBC programmes and be treated to the best of the BBC’s library of programmes in trusted environments - with a ‘permanent collection’ available for free, and paying for other content which would otherwise not be available.
+- Get hold of all recent BBC programmes and be treated to the best of the BBC’s library of programmes in trusted environments—with a ‘permanent collection’ available for free, and paying for other content which would otherwise not be available.

 2.3 Public service rights